woossi0/suite/docs/usermanual/source/install/redhat/vm.rst

 Virtual machine install on Red Hat
 ==================================

-This section will install the Boundless Suite virtual machine on a Red Hat-based Linux host.
+This section will install the Boundless Server virtual machine on a Red Hat-based Linux host.

 Installation
 ------------